Laced Weed: Definition, Looks & Serious Side Effects

 Marijuana is usually dipped in PCP to enhance the plant’s psychoactive effects.
 Also called dusted weed, wet weed, fry, and superweed, marijuana laced with PCP is especially popular among teens and young adults looking for a faster way to get completely stoned.

-Sometimes PCP is added without the knowledge of the user, although in most instances, both sellers and users are aware of the fact that the weed has been laced with angel dust.
+Sometimes PCP is added without the knowledge of the user.
+However, in most instances, both sellers and users are aware that the weed has been laced with angel dust.

-People who have used weed dipped or laced with PCP usually experience severe hallucinations and delusions, which can lead to erratic and even extremely violent behavior.
+People who have used weed dipped or laced with PCP usually experience severe hallucinations and delusions, leading to erratic and even extremely violent behavior.

 PCP laced weed can cause breathing and respiratory issues too.
 Your heart races, your blood pressure is up, and breathing becomes difficult, which could potentially result in damage to your heart and lungs.